dullage/personal-landing-page/content/posts/eyelign/index.md

 }
 ```

-The output images can then be used to create a timelapse using any tool that supports it.
-I use [ffmpeg](https://ffmpeg.org/) to create the timelapse.
+The output images can then be used to create a time-lapse using any tool that supports it.
+I use [ffmpeg](https://ffmpeg.org/) to create the time-lapse.

 Please see [the GitHub repo](https://github.com/dullage/eyelign) for further details and usage instructions.